Introduction about Cloud Computing

 Scalable: You should be able to scale (increase or decrease the resource) when necessary.
 The cloud providers should have sufficient capacity to meet customer’s needs.

 Multi-tenant: Sometimes you may be sharing the same resource (e.g. hardware) with another tenant.
 But of course, this is transparent to the customer.
-Cloud provider shall responsible the security aspect, ensuring that one tenant won’t be able to access other’s data.
+Cloud provider shall responsible for the security aspect, ensuring that one tenant won’t be able to access other’s data.

-Self-service computation and storage resource: Related processes including: billing, resource provisioning, and deployment should be self-service and automated, involving much less manual processing.
+Self-service computation and storage resource: Related processes including billing, resource provisioning, and deployment should be self-service and automated, involving much less manual processing.
 If a machine where our service is hosted fails, the cloud provider should be able to failover our service immediately.

 Reliability: Cloud provider should be able to provide customer reliability service, committing to uptimes of their service.